-People don’t want to work too hard for their information online.
+Internet is a user-driven medium where users feel that they have to move on and click on things.
+Users are engaged and want to go places and get things done.
+People want to feel that they are active when they are on the web.
+Modern life is hectic and people simply don’t have time to work too hard for their information.
 It is so easy to find new sites on Google which means that users spend less time visiting individual websites.
 To avoid this and to increase the time visitors spend on your site, you must create a better content experience.
 You must make your users stick to your site.
 Knowing how to present your content in a compelling and easy to digest way is a valuable skill.
 Following are the simple yet powerful guidelines and tips on how you can create an immersive content experience, make your communication more effective, drastically increase the stickiness of your site and lower the bounce rate.

 Make your headline irresistible